How to Open an LLC: Everything You Need to Know

 To make opening your own LLC as smooth a process as possible, check all the legal requirements in your state.
 By sticking to the guidelines, meeting all deadlines, and paying fees on time, you increase the chance of starting your business off on the right foot.

 If you need help with opening an LLC in your state, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.